nspcc-dev/doc-fs-neo-org/content/howto/http-gw.md

 ## Obtain

-You can find the gateway [on GitHub](https://github.com/nspcc-dev/neofs-http-gw) and get [the latest release](https://github.com/nspcc-dev/neofs-http-gw/releases) in a standard way (single binary).
+You can find the gateway [on GitHub](https://github.com/nspcc-dev/neofs-http-gw) and get [the latest release](https://github.com/nspcc-dev/neofs-http-gw/releases) as a binary.
 However, if you prefer dockerized setup, we have this option covered as well [with Docker Hub](https://hub.docker.com/r/nspccdev/neofs-http-gw).

 ## Run